aadegoke74/aa.github.io/README.md

 # Teacher, Data Analyst/Scientist & Product Data Manager

+## Professional Profile
+As a seasoned Data Scientist with extensive experience extracting valuable insights and knowledge from complex datasets, I specialise in employing advanced visualisation and statistical analysis techniques.
+My expertise lies in identifying and interpreting interrelationships between various features within datasets, contributing significantly to understanding and predicting target variables and features.
+Proficient in not only the technical aspects of data science but also in navigating the legal and ethical constraints associated with handling sensitive data; I ensure that all practices adhere to the highest standards of data ethics and compliance.
+This blend of technical understanding and ethical awareness positions me as a versatile and responsible professional in data science.

 ## Technical Skills: Python, SQL, PowerBI, Excel

 ### Education

-- Pg.Cert., Data Science with Python | The Robert Gordon University Aberdeen, UK (December 2023)
-- M.Sc., HRM | The Robert Gordon University Aberdeen, UK (November 2009)
-- MPSM., Economics, Policy & Project Management  | Ghana Institute of Management and Public Administration, Accra, Ghana (December 2006)
+Pg.Cert., Data Science with Python | The Robert Gordon University Aberdeen, UK (December 2023) M.Sc., HRM | The Robert Gordon University Aberdeen, UK (November 2009) MPSM., Economics, Policy & Project Management  | Ghana Institute of Management and Public Administration, Accra, Ghana (December 2006)
-- B.Sc[ED] Hons., Economics | The Lagos State University Lagos, Nigeria (September 2002)
+B.Sc[ED] Hons., Economics | The Lagos State University Lagos, Nigeria (September 2002)

 ### Work Experience

 #### Product Data Manager @ ABM Multisector Ltd (Sept 2010 - Present)
 A results-oriented Product Manager with a sincere dedication to crafting user-focused products that bolster business growth.
 Demonstrates a proven track record in translating market insights into effective product strategies and steering agile development teams to deliver premium products punctually and within budget.

 Experience/Skills